 9. Open Sans

+If you’re looking for a versatile font, Open Sans is your go-to.
 Open Sans is a clean sans serif typeface created by Steve Matteson in 2010.
-It’s one of the most common sans serifs in use today, thanks to its legibility on digital and print platforms alike.
+It’s one of the most popular sans serif fonts in use today thanks to its legibility on digital and print platforms alike.

 Vilane is an elegant and sophisticated sans serif created by Din Studio foundry in 2021.

 12. Code Next

 Code Next is another beautiful geometric sans serif font, released this year by fontfabric!

 - Tip on pairing fonts: Want to pair up a sans serif font?
 You’re in luck!
 You can generally pair a sans serif with a serif, so long as one is the title or primary display text, and the other is the body text.
 You can also pair up two sans serifs together in the same way!
 Be mindful of keeping your logo or title font heavier and your body text thinner, however.
 If you’re unsure, just check out Google’s font pairing tool to see what fonts go well with your sans serif.